-- Setting Up Login Credentials, page 3-19
+- Setting Up Login Credentials, page 5-19

-- Credentials Fields, page 3-21
+- Credentials Fields, page 5-20

-- Credentials Buttons, page 3-21
+- Credentials Buttons, page 5-21

-- Adding Nodes, page 3-22
+- Adding Nodes, page 5-21

-- Credentials Commands, page 3-22
+- Credentials Commands, page 5-21

-You can use the MWTM to set up log in credentials, which you may use for:
+You can use the MWTM to set up log in credentials, which you can use for:

-Action Description Related Content

-Troubleshooting ITP and RAN-O networks Viewing Troubleshooting

-Discovery ONS nodes only Discovery Overview

-Deployment ITP only Deploying ITP Files

-Provisioning ITP only Using ITP Provisioning

-Launching a SSH terminal to a node (ITP, RAN-O including ONS) In the MWTM client navigation tree, right-click on an object and choose Node > Connect To.
-Viewing the Right-Click Menu for an Object

-Establishing a low-level connection to a node (ITP only) In the MWTM client, choose Network > Node File Management, then choose File > Connect or In the Route Table Editor, choose File > Deploy or In the Global Title Translator Editor or Address Table Editor, choose File > Load from Node or File > Deploy.
+Action Description Related Content Troubleshooting All networks Viewing Troubleshoot Discovery ONS nodes only Discovery Overview Note Only ONS nodes require login credentials during discovery; all other node types only require an SNMP community string.
+Deployment ITP only Deploying ITP Files Provisioning All networks About Provisioning Launching an SSH terminal to a node All networks In the MWTM client navigation tree, right-click on an object and choose Node Connect .
+Viewing the Right-Click Menu for an Object Establishing a low-level connection to a node ITP only In the MWTM client, choose Network > Node File Management , then choose File > Connect or In the Route Table Editor, choose File > Deploy or In the Global Title Translator Editor or Address Table Editor, choose File > Load from Node or File > Deploy .
 Node File Management Deploying ITP Files Loading a GTT File from a Node Loading an Address Table File from a Node